dagger/dagger/docs/getting_started.md

 TODO: document more, but the idea here is that you can also write your own `main.go` that, similar to `cmd/cloak/main.go`, calls `engine.Start` and then do anything you want from there with the full power of Go rather than being limited to the CLI interface of `cloak`.
 Eventually, this embedding use case should be possible from any of our supported languages (e.g. Typescript).

-- A (slightly outdated) example of this can be found in `cmd/demo/main.go`

 ### Modifying Core

 TODO: document, currently just see `api/graphql.go` for existing core action implementations and schema definition.